- Guaranteed for 2 full months

-In many types of photography the question of where you should set your focus is pretty simple.
+For many types of photography, the question of where you should set your focus is pretty simple.
 For example, in portrait photography, there is one simple rule: focus on the eyes.
 When the eyes aren’t on the same plane of focus, focus on the near eye.
 End of story.

 Many pictures are ruined because the foreground is not sharp.
 It happens all the time.
 Therefore, if you have something in your scene that is close to the camera, focus on it.
 If the ground is prominent in your picture, set your focus close to you.
 Make sure that foreground is in focus.
 Often you will set the focus only a few feet in front of you.

 But wait a second, you might ask, what about my background?
 Won’t it be out of focus or blurry?

 Probably not.
 If you’re using your wide-angle lens (and if you are taking an outdoor photo that has a discrete foreground, then you probably are) you will have a wide depth of field, even at moderate to large apertures.

 Let’s not lose sight of the obvious, though.
 When you have a definite subject or center of interest in your photo, just focus on that.
 It is the most important part of your picture, and you absolutely need it in focus.

 Don’t worry about your foreground, and don’t worry about your background.
 Just make sure the subject is in focus.
 Frankly, if there is a little fall-off in sharpness from your subject, that will probably not be such a bad thing.